Vector bundles and finite covers: Introduction

+For $d = 3, 4$, and $5$, theorems of Miranda, Casnati, and Ekedahl provide a linear algebraic description of degree $d$ coverings of $Y$ in terms of vector bundles on $Y$ \cite{mir:85,cas.eke:96}.
+These descriptions give a direct method for attacking the realization problem for $d$ up to $5$.
+For $d \geq 6$, however, no such description is known, and finding one is a difficult open problem. \autoref{thm:main} solves the realization problem for all $d$ up to twisting by a line bundle, circumventing the lack of effective structure theorems.

-In algebraic geometry, the simplest non-trivial case of identifying Tschirnhausen bundles, namely the case of $Y = \P^1$, has attracted the attention of several mathematicians; see for example \cite{ohb:97,cop:99, sch:86, bal:01}.
-Historically, it is known as the problem of classifying \emph{scrollar invariants}.
+The realization problem has attracted the attention of several mathematicians, even in the simplest non-trivial case, namely where $Y = \P^1$ \cite{ohb:97,cop:99, sch:86, bal:01}.
+Historically, this problem for $Y = \P^1$ is known as the problem of classifying \emph{scrollar invariants}.
 Recall that every vector bundle on $\P^1$ splits as a direct sum of line bundles.
-Writing $E_\phi = \O(a_{1}) \oplus \dots \oplus \O(a_{d-1})$, the scrollar invariants are the integers $a_1, \dots, a_{d-1}$.
-For $d = 2$, any positive integer $a_1$ is a scrollar invariant.
-For $d = 3$, a pair of positive integers $(a_1, a_2)$ with $a_1 \leq a_2$ arises as scrollar invariants of smooth triple coverings if and only if $a_2\leq 2a_1$ \cite[\S~9]{mir:85}.
-It may be within reach to completely settle the next few values of $d$ using structure theorems for finite covers of low degree due to Casnati and Ekedahl \cite{cas.eke:96,cas:96}, but the problem becomes difficult quickly as $d$ increases.
-The lack of constructive structure theorems for covers of degree $\geq 6$ makes any direct attacks unfeasible.
+Suppose $\phi \from X \to Y = \P^1$ is a branched cover with $X$ smooth and connected.
+Writing $E_\phi = \O(a_{1}) \oplus \dots \oplus \O(a_{d-1})$, the scrollar invariants of $\phi$ are the integers $a_1, \dots, a_{d-1}$.
+For $d = 2$, any positive integer $a_1$ is realized as a scrollar invariant of a smooth double cover.
+For $d = 3$, a pair of positive integers $(a_1, a_2)$ with $a_1 \leq a_2$ is realized as scrollar invariants of smooth triple coverings if and only if $a_2\leq 2a_1$ \cite[\S~9]{mir:85}.
+Though it may be possible to use the structure theorems to settle the cases of $d = 4$ and $5$, such direct attacks are infeasible for $d \geq 6$.
 Nevertheless, the picture emerging from the collective work of several authors \cite{cop:99,ohb:97}, and visible in the $d = 3$ case, indicates that if the $a_i$ are too far apart, then they cannot be scrollar invariants.

-Our result says that the picture is the cleanest possible if we allow twisting by a line bundle.
-For $Y = \P^1$, twisting is equivalent to allowing a simultaneous shift.
-Before our work, the work of Ballico \cite{bal:01} came closest to a characterization of scrollar invariants up to a shift.
-He showed that one can arbitrarily specify the smallest $d/2$ of the $(d-1)$ scrollar invariants.
-Our main theorem (\autoref{thm:main}) applied to $Y = \P^1$ answers the question completely: it says that one can in fact arbitrarily specify \emph{all} of them.
+\autoref{thm:main} specialized to $Y = \P^1$ says that the picture is the cleanest possible if we allow twisting by a line bundle. \begin{corollary} Let $a_1, \dots, a_{d-1}$ be integers.
+For every sufficiently large $c$, the integers $a_1 + c, \dots, a_{d-1}+c$ can be realized as scrollar invariants of $\phi \from X \to \P^1$ where $X$ is a smooth projective curve. \end{corollary} Before our work, the work of Ballico \cite{bal:01} came closest to a characterization of scrollar invariants up to a shift.
+He showed that one can arbitrarily specify the smallest $d/2$ of the $(d-1)$ scrollar invariants. \autoref{cor:P1} answers the question completely: one can in fact arbitrarily specify \emph{all} of them.